 How, then, has climate science developed over the last 25 years?
 The problem in 1979 was that two major areas of uncertainty remained.
 The first was that the predicted climate changes were only just starting to occur, so there was no observational confirmation of the GWH.
-The second was that while the effects of changes in CO2 were understood with some confidence, other factors can also influence climate: it had to be ruled out that no other process would cancel out the effect of the rising GHG levels.
+The second was that while the effects of changes in CO2 were understood with some confidence, other factors can also influence climate; it had to be ruled out that no other process would cancel out the effect of the rising GHG levels.
 Before discussing the GWH further, therefore, the factors affecting the Earth's climate should be examined.

-the Sun.
+Table 1.
+Analogy between factors affecting the Earth's climate and a room heated only by the Sun.

 Earth climate Room climate

 Sun Sun

 temperature of lower atmosphere/Earth surface room air temperature

 greenhouse effect insulation

 sea and land ice reflective blind

 clouds curtains

 ocean thermal mass of building fabric

-Schematic8 of the Earth's radiation budget, showing estimates of heat flux from measurement.
+Schematic5 of the Earth's radiation budget, showing estimates of heat flux from measurement.
 The units are W/m2.